uwhackweek/hackweeks-as-a-service/docs/services/tutorial-developer.md

 # Tutorial Developer

-Tutorial developers create online learning materials and teach tutorials during the hackweek.
+Tutorial developers use their knowledge of data science tools and methods to create online learning materials and teach tutorials during the hackweek.

 ## Goals

-* Fostering the learning and development of community members on topics of interest at the hackweek
+* Fostering the learning and development of community members on topics of interest at the hackweek.
-* Supporting the design of a shared open source curriculum
+* Supporting the design of a shared open source curriculum.

 ## Specific Activities

-* defining learning outcomes that are tailored to community needs
+* Define learning outcomes that are tailored to community needs.
-* build new skills in data science pedagogy
+* Build new skills in data science pedagogy.
-* offer feedback to peers on tutorial design
+* Offer feedback to peers on tutorial design.
-* create interactive tutorials in Jupyter Notebooks
+* Create interactive tutorials in Jupyter Notebooks.
-* use GitHub to share tutorial content in an open source environment
+* Use GitHub to share tutorial content in an open source environment.
-* teach or assist with teaching tutorials during the hackweek
+* Teach or assist with teaching tutorials during the hackweek.

 `````{dropdown} **People With Experience in this Role**
 :open: